invertase/firebase-extensions/extensions/image-processing-api/lib/README.md

-# Storage Image Processing API Utilities
+# Image Processing API Utilities

-This package contains utilities for interacting with the Firebase Storage Image Processing API Extension.
+This package contains utilities for interacting with the Firebase Image Processing API Extension.

 ## Installation